smh-kneonix/nasa-project/readme.md

 Cross-Origin Resource Sharing (CORS) has been implemented using the <a href="https://www.npmjs.com/package/cors">cors</a> package.
 This allows the application to be accessed from other domains, making it easier to integrate with other applications.

-### Logging
+### Logging system

 A logging system has been implemented using the <a href="https://www.npmjs.com/package/morgan">morgan</a> package.
 This logs all requests and responses to the console, making it easier to debug issues that may arise.

-### File System
+### performance

 The <a href="https://www.npmjs.com/package/pm2">pm2</a> package has been added as a local project dependency to improve performance by utilizing the file system.
 This allows for faster read and write operations when working with large amounts of data.

 ### MongoDB Database

-The application now uses a MongoDB database to store and retrieve data.
+The application uses a MongoDB database to store and retrieve data.
 This is implemented using the <a href="https://www.npmjs.com/package/mongoose">mongoose</a> package, which provides an easy-to-use interface for working with MongoDB.

 ### SpaceX API